Key Takeaways

 1. Selecting product/variants to enable pre-order

-2. Configure to continue selling out of stock
+2. Configure to continue selling out-of-stock

 3. Adding a pre-order button to product pages in Shopify